pmanandhar1452/ChromosomeAtlas/README.md

 - Projects (1) BibTeX drafts, (2) Review, (3) Database Schema
 - Created MySQL project in SQLdbm (completed first version of Schema)
 - Explained the project high-level to Suraj
+- Created Google Sheets for Acanthaceae and Aceraceae

 # Schema